tomakita/RetroCheck/example/README.md

 Note: if `R` is `void`, then omit `R r` from each of the signatures, above.

+Note: the signature variants with `Exception ex` are meant to allow assertions to check that an exception has been thrown.
+The value supplied for this parameter will be `null` if no exception has been thrown.

 ### Assertions

 As mentioned in the section above, assertions can return either `boolean` or `AssertionResult`.
 For more information about the usage of `AssertionResult`, see [Testers](#Testers).

 ### Mocks

-In order to make certain kinds of testing easier, RetroCheck allows you to mock certain kinds of method calls.
+RetroCheck is meant to be used with real network dependencies (e.g. real databases, real message queues, etc).
+However, in order to make certain kinds of testing easier, RetroCheck allows you to mock certain kinds of method calls.
 This is done using the `@MockWith` annotation, which works in the same way that `@MonitorWith` does.
 There are only two differences to be aware of:

 * `@MockWith` *replaces* a method call with a mock method call, whereas `@MonitorWith` *adds* an assertion method call after the specified method call.
-* If we want to mock a method `m` with signature `R m(T t, U u)`, then our mock method `m'` may only have one signature: `public R m'(T t, U u)`
+* If we want to mock a method `m` with signature `any-access-modifier R m(T t, U u)`, then our mock method `m'` may have only one signature: `public R m'(T t, U u)`

 If the return value of a mock method must depend on some other entity in the data model, i.e. if the mock itself represents an entity, then the mock entity can simply be added to the data model (i.e. added to the graph representing the data model), and its value can be loaded into Redis as a key-value pair.
 See [Overview of the Test Driver](#Overview-of-example-testdriver) for information on how to do that.